AlessandroBregoli/Anomaly-Detection-in-Dynamic-Networks-comparison-and-benchmarking/README.md

   structure for more than 800 days.
 - [Nodobo](http://nodobo.com/release.html): it concerns the cellular phone call behaviour of 27 students, and consists of more than 700 nodes, more than 13K directed and weighted arcs.
-  The day-by-day phone calls graph is made available for about 200 days
+  The day-by-day phone calls graph is made available for about 200 days.

 ## Exploratory Analysis
-For each dataset we carefully selected the candidate snapshots _C_ for anomaly injection by performing an exploratory analysis.
-The exploratory analysis is characterized by two main steps.
+For each dataset we carefully selected the candidate snapshots _C_ for anomaly injection by performing an exploratory analysis characterized by two main steps.
 The first step concerns splitting the datasets into snapshots using a timelaps (i.e. week, day, month).
 The other step concerns actual exploratory analysis performed by using two empirical method:
 - __statistical analysis__ : related to analyzing each snapshots by using max degree and number of edges.
 - __algorithms execution__ : related to exploiting the output of each algorithms on the datasets in order to select the set of snapshots that presents less anomalousness.